Inouye165/React-Photo-App/README.md

 - ~~Add automated tests and CI pipeline for build and linting~~ ✅ **COMPLETED**: Comprehensive testing implemented with 63 tests (54 frontend + 9 backend)
 - Add GitHub Actions CI pipeline for automated testing and deployment

+### UX: Deletion confirmation & success messaging (future TODOs)

+- Make the delete confirmation optional via a user preference (localStorage or account setting) so users who find the browser confirm() annoying can disable it.
+- Replace the blocking browser confirm() with a non-blocking modal that includes a "Don't show this again" checkbox and stores the user's preference.
+- Offer an "Undo" pattern: instead of a persistent dismiss-required toast, show a temporary toast with an Undo button (e.g. 5–10s) that restores the deleted item if pressed.
+- Auto-dismiss success toasts after a short configurable timeout (3–5s) to avoid requiring manual dismissal for routine actions.
+- Add a global Settings panel where users can toggle: Confirm on delete (on/off), Success toast auto-dismiss timeout, and Enable Undo for deletes.
+- For bulk deletes, show a stronger confirmation dialog and require explicit acknowledgement (checkbox + button) to prevent accidental data loss.
+- Add telemetry/logging (opt-in) to measure how often users disable confirmations so UX defaults can be adjusted.

+These options will make the delete UX less intrusive and provide safer recovery options while preserving protection against accidental deletes.

 ### Recommended security & CI TODOs (priority)

 - **HUSKY pre-commit secret-scan (HIGH PRIORITY — recommended)**: add Husky and a pre-commit hook that scans staged files for potential secrets (API keys, private keys, tokens) and blocks commits when matches are found.
 Provide a command to opt-in/install hooks for contributors and document it in the README (example: `npm run prepare` to install Husky hooks).
 This helps prevent accidental credential commits.